guillaumepouget/multisimulation_feuille_excel/README.md

 Then these scripts use the content of the excel sheet and the templates to produce the xml files necessary for Stics: usms.xml, sols.xml, and the ini, tec, station xml files

-After that the scripts generate the txt usms from the xml files

 Then the scripts convert the xml files into txt usms and execute Stics.

 Different results_i.Rdata files are produced for the core number i, each file containing the different variables calculated by Stics for all the usms corresponding to the core number i.